Verified-Intelligence/alpha-beta-CROWN/README.md

 environment, you can refer to this [installation script](/vnncomp_scripts/install_tool_general.sh).

-If you want to run α,β-CROWN verifier on the VNN-COMP 2021 and 2022 benchmarks (e.g., to make a comparison to a new verifier), you can follow [this guide](/complete_verifier/docs/vnn_comp.md).
+If you want to run α,β-CROWN verifier on the VNN-COMP benchmarks (e.g., to make a comparison to a new verifier), you can follow [this guide](/complete_verifier/docs/vnn_comp.md).